luraess/WSLJulia2023/README.md

 # WSL Julia 2023
-WSL workshop - Why I like Julia
+Part of th [WSL workshop about Julia](https://github.com/vboussange/WSLJuliaWorkshop2023) - Why I like Julia

 ## Solving PDEs using Julia for xPU HPC